-Now another free activity you can do with your kids this summer is start a garden.
+Another free activity you can do with your kids this summer is starting a garden.
 There are so many ways to start a garden, indoors and outdoors.
-You can grow herbs, flowers, you name it.
+You can grow herbs, and flowers.
+You name it.
 There are so many ways your kids can enjoy growing a garden.

 Below are three kid-friendly gardening ideas.

 - How to Create Toilet Paper Seed Starter